bandulwarabhishek/kidney_disease/README.md

 # End-End Model Deployment For Chronic Kidney Disease Prediction
 This project is implemented to detect if a person is having a kidney disease or not.
-The aim for this project is to get familiar with the entire machine learning pipeline
+The aim for this project is to get familiar with machine learning pipeline

 There are different python scripts app.py #an app is created using flask